ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 To use this test harness, first of all, you need a Kubernetes cluster with all the production and emulated devices running.
-This part is not covered by this project, which in fact assumes an environment equivalent to that used in the test repository `SKA TMC-MID Integration <https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-mid-integration/>`__ (`docs <https://developer.skao.int/projects/ska-tmc-mid-integration/en/latest/getting_started/getting_started.html>`__).
+This part is not covered by this project, which in fact assumes an environment equivalent to that used in the test repository `SKA TMC-Mid Integration <https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-mid-integration/>`__ (`docs <https://developer.skao.int/projects/ska-tmc-mid-integration/en/latest/getting_started/getting_started.html>`__).